All Products

 stub_type

 Optional.
 The default value is false.
-If this parameter is set to true, the configured feature transformation is used only as an intermediate result in the pipeline and is not included in the final output to the model.
+When set to true, the pipeline uses the configured feature transformation only as an intermediate result and does not output the result to the model.

 • This feature supports binning operations.
-For more information about the configuration, see the Feature binning (discretization) document:
+For configuration details, see the Feature Binning (discretization) document:

-• hash_bucket_size: Performs a hash and a modulo operation on the feature transformation result.
+• hash_bucket_size: Hashes and applies a modulo operation to the feature transformation result.

-• vocab_list: Bins data based on a vocabulary list and maps the input to an index in the list.
+• vocab_list: Bins the input based on a vocabulary list and maps the input to an index in the list.

 • vocab_file: Reads a vocab_list or vocab_dict from a file.

-• This feature supports multi-valued input of the array type.
+• This feature supports multi-valued inputs in the form of an array.

 Output feature